St. Gregory’s Catholic Primary School

 Committees -

-Nominated Governor Responsibility - Pupil Premium and Religious Education
+Nominated Governor Responsibility - SEND, Pupil Premium and Maths

 Business Interests -